psephopaiktes/svg-mask-icon/README.md

 ![Cover](./public/cover.png)

-This is a Web Component that uses [CSS mask-image](https://developer.mozilla.org/docs/Web/CSS/mask-image).
+Very simple **Web Components** that uses [CSS mask-image](https://developer.mozilla.org/docs/Web/CSS/mask-image).
 It allows you to specify the color of local SVG icons using CSS, similar to icon fonts.

 <br />